iann0036/tf-cfn-provider/docs/providers/aws/CodebuildProject.md

 `InsecureSsl` - (Optional) Ignore SSL warnings when connecting to source control.

 `ReportBuildStatus` - (Optional) Set to `true` to report the status of a build's start and finish to your source provider.
 This option is only valid when your source provider is `GITHUB`, `BITBUCKET`, or `GITHUB_ENTERPRISE`.

-`Resource` - (Optional) The resource value that applies to the specified authorization type.

-`SecurityGroupIds` - (Required) The security group IDs to assign to running builds.

-`Subnets` - (Required) The subnet IDs within which to run builds.

-`VpcId` - (Required) The ID of the VPC within which to run builds.

-`ArtifactIdentifier` - (Required) The artifact identifier.
-Must be the same specified inside AWS CodeBuild buildspec.

 `SourceIdentifier` - (Required) The source identifier.
 Source data will be put inside a folder named as this parameter inside AWS CodeBuild source directory.